Nonnegative moment coordinates on finite element geometries

 As is well known, mean value coordinates are distinct from bilinear finite element shape functions on the biunit square.
 However, Wachspress coordinates are identical to bilinear finite element shape functions which is realized on solving~\eqref{eq:wach}.
 We now present these coordinates on two simple (convex and nonconvex) quadrilaterals.

 \begin{exm} Let us consider the convex quadrilateral $Q$ with vertices

-\end{exm} Figure~\ref{fig:exConv_mc_wc} shows both mean value and Wachspress coordinates for each vertex.
+\end{exm} Figure~\ref{fig:exConv_mc_wc} shows both mean value and Wachspress coordinates for each vertex, while their partial derivatives are shown in Figure~\ref{fig:exConv_mc_der} and Figure~\ref{fig:exConv_wc_der}, respectively.
 Both coordinates are nonnegative, piecewise affine on the boundary and satisfy the Kronecker-delta property at the vertices.
 Furthermore, we obtain the analytical solution for Wachspress coordinates:

 which are rational functions, with numerator of degree $2$ and denominator of degree $1$~\cite{Wachspress:2016:RBG}.

 \begin{exm} Let us consider the nonconvex quadrilateral $Q$ with vertices